carbon-language/carbon-lang/docs/design/values.md

 This allows us to model an important special case of function inputs -- those that are _consumed_ by the function, either through local processing or being moved into some persistent storage.
-Marking these in the pattern and thus signature of the function changes the expression category of arguments in the caller, causing them to become _initializing expressions_ that directly initialize storage dedicated-to and owned-by the function parameter.
+Marking these in the pattern and thus signature of the function changes the expression category required for arguments in the caller.
+These arguments are required to be _initializing expressions_, potentially being converted into such an expression if necessary, that directly initialize storage dedicated-to and owned-by the function parameter.

 This pattern serves the same purpose as C++'s pass-by-value when used with types